PravatSutar/RestAPI-to-Kafka-Topic/README.md

 # RestAPI-to-Kafka-Topic
-This Spring Boot application consumes the JSON data from the Rest API end-point and push the data to the Kafka Topic for the REAL-TIME data analytics
+This Spring Boot application consumes the JSON data from the Rest API end-point and push the data to the Kafka Topic for the REAL-TIME data analytics.
+THis detailed setup steps of ZOOKEEPER and Kafka defined here are for the window system.

 Build the project through command prompt
 --------------------------------------------